 If you would rather personalise your starter kit you can just include the products you want!
 Some ideas that I think would be perfect for a starter kit are:

-Plastic free hairbands, reusable cotton rounds (an alternative to cotton pads!), a bamboo toothbrush and solid shampoo and conditioner.
-Your friends and family will be impressed at how sleek and effective these plastic-free alternatives are!
+Plastic free hairbands, reusable cotton or bamboo rounds (an alternative to single-use cotton pads!), a bamboo toothbrush, plastic-free reusable razers and a solid shampoo bar.

 It may seem difficult to find plastic-free replacements to our favourite makeup products but there are plenty of zero-waste alternatives available!